davidlattimore/davidlattimore.github.io/working-on-rust-iteration-time.md

 You might be wondering about the effect of setting `strip="symbols"` which strips not just debug information, but also symbol tables.
-This can potentially speed up warm builds a little more, but has the significant downside that you won't be able to get backtraces when you set `RUST_BACKTRACE=1`, so I wouldn't recommend it for development builds.
+This can potentially speed up warm builds a little more, but has the significant downside that you won't be able to get backtraces at all when you set `RUST_BACKTRACE=1`, so I wouldn't recommend it for development builds.

 ## Building a non-relocatable executable